Christianity in Mauritius: Government policies

 Mauritius gained independence in 1968 and there was no state religion in Mauritius defined in the constitution.
 The nation had no indigenous population nor any indigenous tribes or religion.
 The religious organizations present at the time of independence, namely, Roman Catholic Church, Church of England, Presbyterian Church, Seventh-day Adventist, Hindus and Muslims are recognized by parliamentary decree.
 The constitution and other laws protect freedom of religion.
 The groups recognized by the government before independence receive an annual sum for paying their adherents.
 The government allows overseas missionary groups to operate on a case-by-case basis, although there are no rules that prohibit proselytizing activities.
 The missionaries should obtain both residence permit and work permit to operate, which is provided for a maximum of three years, without any extension.
 There are lot of government holidays, most of which are religious indicating the heterogeneity of religions.
 As per the International Religious Freedom report of 2012 published by the United States Department of State, there were no incidence of religious abuses.
 The report also indicates other religions claim that Hindus have a majority in the government, while Hindus have sought a policy for anti-conversion.

 Churches

 The major and the oldest church in Mauritius is the St. Louis Cathedral, Port-Louis.
 Originally built by French during the 18th century, the church was destroyed in a cyclone during the early 19th century.
 It was rebuilt in 1925 and expanded with a twin tower in 1932.
 A fountain built in 1786 by Governor Vicomte de Souillac and an oil painting depicting a biblical scene, painted by A. Richard in 1855, are the major artefacts in the church.
 St. James Cathedral, located on the Poudriere Street is locally called cyclone shelter with its two metre thick wall of the old structure.
 St. Andrews, built in 1851 and St. Johns' in 1856 in Port Louis are prominent churches built by Patrick Beaton, the first minister of Church of Scotland in Mauritius.

+There is also a Russian Orthodox parish and Church of the Transfiguration of the Lord in Port Louis, in the Cité Vallijee suburb in the western part of the city.
+The parish and church belong to the Diocese of Southern Africa of the Patriarchal Exarchate of Africa and are served by one priest.